AdelePrism/Magic-System/docs/Magic/Elements/🌙 Night.md

 **Examples for using the Night element:**
 - Inflicting pain directly or instilling fear, or calming someone down.
-- Making people fall asleep, and causing nightmares.
+- Making people fall asleep, and possibly causing nightmares.
 - Causing illusions and disguising self or others.
 - Can overshadow light, darkening a room.
 - Communicating or interacting with shadows and undead.